Our people

 Dr Sue Ogilvy

-Sue has a BSc in Science (Physics) and a Masters of Marketing.
-She is currently undertaking a PhD, enrolled part-time at the Fenner School of Environment & Society at ANU where she is working on adapting double-entry bookkeeping for natural capital in agriculture.
+Sue has a BSc in Science (Physics), a master’s in marketing, and a PhD which focused on adapting double-entry bookkeeping for natural capital in agriculture.

 Doug Watkins